Skip to main content

 Overview

-He has published peer-reviewed articles in high-impact journals, including JAMA Pediatrics, Pediatrics, American Journal of Public Health, Health Affairs, American Psychologist and Criminology, and has secured funding from the National Institutes of Health, Arnold Ventures, the Robert Wood Johnson Foundation, Johns Hopkins University, the Johns Hopkins Center for Injury Research and Policy, and the Bloomberg American Health Initiative.
+He has authored more than 250 peer-reviewed publications, including articles in JAMA Pediatrics, Pediatrics, American Journal of Public Health, Health Affairs, American Psychologist and Criminology, and has secured funding from the National Institutes of Health, Arnold Ventures, the Robert Wood Johnson Foundation, Fund for a Safer Future, Johns Hopkins University, the Johns Hopkins Center for Injury Research and Policy, and the Bloomberg American Health Initiative.
 He is co-director of the Health Criminology Research Consortium (HCRC), an interdisciplinary collaboration of 40 US researchers and practitioners focused on improving the effectiveness of justice-related policy and practice.
 He is also a member of the national Justice-Involved Women and Children (JIWC) collaborative, which explores policy and advocacy opportunities and provides training and technical assistance to professionals working with justice-impacted women and children.
 Additionally, he is a founding member of Improving Police-Adolescent Relationships through Training (IMPART), a collaborative of scholars, lawyers, government officials, and law enforcement in the mid-Atlantic region to develop and implement adolescent-focused training for police.
 Through these collaborations, he aims to build research and intervention capacity at the intersection of criminology, public health, and developmental science.
 His ultimate objective is to co-create policy and programmatic solutions with justice-impacted youth and families.

 Select Publications